d3v0psdan/combat-master-internal/README.md

 void setWorldFov(float value); // Set custom world field of view void setHandsFov(float value); // Set custom hands field of view
 ```

+# Reverse Engineering

+<h3>This project would not have been possible without reverse engineering, so in this section I will dive into how I managed to create different aspects of this project through reverse engineering.</h3>

+* <h3><b>Overlay/Directx Hooking:</b></h3>
+<h4>One of the most common methods of hooking directx is through obtaining the IDXGISwapChain vtable in dxgi.dll.
+I personally don't like to use this method because it just takes more effort and personally and there is a much easier way to do it.
+Whenever you startup a game, especially if through steam.
+Steam automatically loads their in-game overlay to allow you to manage things through steam easier without tabbing out.
+We can easily take advantage of this through hooking their overlay that hooks directx.
+Below are the steps I took to hook it and render my own menu.
+I would like to say that I am not the first person who has ever done this, people have thought of this much before I have so I just took it upon myself to figure it out without any help since that's what makes it fun.</h4>

+1. Open up "GameOverlayRenderer64.dll" in a reverse engineering software of your choice and load up the strings and search for the string `"vtable"`

 # 🔗 Structure (Injector)
 * <h3><b>main.cpp: Simple LoadLibraryA injection.</b></h3>